 - Lost wages

 Often, misdemeanor charges are reduced or dropped, or a fine is levied rather than a sentence.
 Jail time is rare.
 But even without a conviction, the fact that the dog’s owner was criminally charged for a dog attack or having a dangerous dog may be useful evidence for you if you file a personal injury claim for compensation after an attack.
-Your attorneys should also search for previous similar citations against the dog owner, which could be evidence of recklessness in the way the owner handles, treats or trains dogs that it owns.
+Your attorneys should also search for previous similar citations against the dog owner, which could be evidence of recklessness in the way the owner handles, treats, or trains dogs that he owns.

 Get Help from a Fort Wayne Dog Bite Attorney

-If a dog recently bit you or your loved one in Fort Wayne, Huntington or elsewhere in northeast Indiana, you should seek the help of an experienced dog bite lawyer as soon as possible.
+If a dog recently bit you or your loved one in Fort Wayne, Huntington, or elsewhere in northeast Indiana, you should seek the help of an experienced dog bite lawyer as soon as possible.
 Truitt Law Offices can investigate the incident and your injuries, and we will aggressively pursue all compensation you are due.
 Contact us today to discuss your case in a free consultation.